adichev17/mail-parser/README.md

 ### Setup configuration appSettings.json
 * enter your email in the field "ImapUsername"
 * Setup 2-step verification https://myaccount.google.com/security and get app key
-* enter your app ket in the field "ImapPassword"
+* enter your app key in the field "ImapPassword"
 * enter folder for parsing (optional. default: All Mail)

 ### Executing program